 - The ability to replay the simulation at will.
 Events (steps) of the simulation are numbered in sequence and the user is able to go to a specific event in order to observe the overlay; she is also able to easily move, either one or several steps at a time, forward or backward through the simulation history. - The ability to select a node of the overlay in order to observe its connections.
 By default, only the connections of the selected node are drawn in order to unclutter the display.
-Connections are depicted using appropriate methods relevant to each visualised protocol (e.g., Bézier curves for Chord fingers as shown in Fig. 2).
-Additionally the user is able to select adjacent nodes easily, using the keyboard, so as to gain better insight into the structure of the network. - The ability to pan and zoom in or out on the network visualisation intuitively using the mouse; during this interaction any selected nodes are retained.
-Therefore the user is able both to have a general overview of the network structure and to focus on interesting areas or locate important nodes accurately, especially in dense networks. - Nodes are colour-coded depending on the protocol and user preferences, and additional data about them is displayed on the application window.
-Also information about the changes of the event being displayed are given in textual form (e.g., "Node added").
+Connections are depicted using appropriate methods relevant to each visualised protocol (e.g., Bezier curves for Chord fingers as shown in Fig. 2).
+Additionally the user is able to select adjacent nodes easily, using the keyboard, so as to gain better insight into the structure of the network.